er1cstotle/lighthouse/lectures/w7d2/v2/lecture-guide.md

-# Bobby uno's question

 # What problem does react solve

 - building complex interactive ui's
 - A big way it does this is through how react handles state.

-- show mermaid js

 # state review
+- props vs state
+- Parent vs child
 - react function of state
+- explicit state updates
 - boiling react down to a few lines of jquery
-- explicit state updates

-# tips: React is very js like
-- lots frameworks and libraries are just easy ways leverage powerful patterns rather than having to rebuild them yourself
-- often this requires you to start thinking in terms of those patterns
-- "the rails way"
-- I have found that this is not as much of a struggle with react. if you ask yourself.
-How would I do this in js? you may find that you arrive at the answer you are looking for

 # Intro to immutable data

 - pleb: unchanging over time or unable to be changed
 - developer definition: In computing, a persistent data structure is a data structure that always preserves the previous version of itself when it is modified.
 Such data structures are effectively immutable, as their operations do not (visibly) update the structure in-place, but instead always yield a new updated structure.

+- makes code more predictable
+- single source of truth

 - go into code samples

+- Pure function
+- mathematical truths

+a + b === b + a

 - nested objects
 - deep clones